 I look at new data protection companies and one of them is Rubrik.
-A couple months ago I had a pleasure and honor to attend at the Cloud Field Day 2 when Chris Wahl, Rebecca Fitzugh and Andrew Miller made an interesting presentation.
+A couple months ago I had a pleasure and honour to attend at the Cloud Field Day 2 when Chris Wahl, Rebecca Fitzhugh and Andrew Miller made an interesting presentation.

-So we do not monitor backup jobs directly but Measuring Against a SLA.
+So we do not monitor backup jobs directly but Measuring Against an SLA.
 I really like this approach.

 During CFD2, Rubrik presented some interesting features:

 This is an archiving feature for virtual machines in the cloud.
 You can power on copies (already archived) of your VMs (after conversion to Amazon Machine Image (AMI)) directly from the cloud.
 The cloud conversion can be configured to be done automatically - a good use case for DR with minimizing downtime.